 Bacteria are categorized into three groups.
 The first group is thermophils.
 They are heat-loving ones, like Clostridium botulinum, Clostridium tetani, Listeria monocytogenes.
 They can even withstand boiling water temperatures.

-The third group of bacteria called cryophils or psycrophils can withstand and multiply even in sub zero temperatures.
-They are however not considered very significant, as they are not known for pathogenesis, although they can render a food inedible after a prolonged abuse.
+The third group of bacteria called cryophils or psycrophils can withstand and multiply even in sub-zero temperatures.
+They are however not considered very significant, as they are not known for pathogenesis, although they can render a food inedible after prolonged abuse.

 2 Autolytic spoilage (enzymatic)

 Animals, vegetables and fruits have their own enzymes, which are essential for digestion and other metabolic activities while they are alive.
 After death, these enzymes start digesting their own tissues and carry out break downs of proteins, carbohydrates and fats and spoil the product.
 Enzymatic reactions are also like microbial ones and are directly proportional to atmospheric temperatures, thus with a reduction in the temperature enzymatic spoilage slows down and almost stops (approx 90%) at –18 degree Celsius and 100% at below –60 degree Celsius.